mg979/vim-colortweaks/Readme.md

 |`<Plug>ColorPrev`                  | `[C`          | only with (*)|
 |`<Plug>ColorNext`                  | `]C`          | only with (*)|

-as `:colorscheme`, but applying tweaks, or you can set `g:colortweaks.autocommand` to 1:
+as `:colorscheme`, but applying tweaks:

     :Colorscheme <arg>